Only if a budget has been assigned to a task, the project will appear in the Reports/Budget Dashboard.

 As an administrator or project manager, you can create project status reports.
 To do so, click Project Status Report in the Project Manager view of the Budget Dashboard and select the desired format and date.

-Marker 1: For PDF, DOCX and HTML formats, you can choose to print or export the "Budget spent" or "Overview" report type.
+For PDF, DOCX and HTML formats, you can choose to print or export the "Budget spent by user", "Budget spent by task" or "Overview" report type.

 3.1.
 Project Status Report "Budget spent"

-"Budget consumption" shows the status at a certain key date, additionally the consumption per month is listed.
+"Budget spent by user" shows the status per user at a certain key date, additionally the consumption per month is listed.
 Depending on the preselection, the hours, turnover or costs are exported or printed here.

 3.2 Project Status Report "Overview"